 Often, people from the neighboring villages visit Jaipur for work.
 And they use the most interesting contraptions.
 They are both adaptive and innovative.
 The Pagri used for covering the head also doubles up as a face mask when it is unrolled.

-This one is probably the safest face masks I have seen, to date!
+This one is probably the safest face mask I have seen, to date!

 - Face Mask is more about compliance than safety for some